Atoms for signed permutations: Atomic elements

 \section{Atomic elements}

-In this section, let $n$ be a fixed positive integer.
-An involution $z$ in a Coxeter group is \emph{atomic} if it has exactly one atom, i.e., if $|\cA(z)| = 1$.
-An element of a Coxeter group is \emph{fully commutative} if each of its reduced words can be transformed to any other by a sequence of moves interchanging adjacent commuting simple factors.
+An involution $z$ in a Coxeter group is \emph{atomic} if $|\cA(z)| = 1$.
+An element of a Coxeter group is \emph{fully commutative} if each of its reduced words can be transformed to any other by a sequence commutations.
+A fully commutative involution is always atomic \cite[Proposition 7.12]{HMP2}.
+The converse holds in type A \cite[Corollary 6.17]{M2}, but does not extend to $\W_n$.
+Theorem~\ref{minmax-thm} implies: